isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-10-post-surviving-the-japanese-occupation-war-and-its-legacies.md

 After the war, Haxworth rejoined the police force and stayed there until his retirement in 1954.
 In 1986, one year after he passed away, his wife donated his entire set of sketches to the NAS.

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/surviving-japanese-occupation/7-surviving-japanese-occupation.jpg)
 <div style="background-color: white;">(Left) Records from the British Military Administration files pertaining to the case of Joseph Francis.
-British Military Administration files, File reference 28/45.
-Courtesy of National Archives of Singapore. </div>
+British Military Administration files, File reference 28/45. <i>Courtesy of National Archives of Singapore.</i> </div>
 <div style="background-color: white;">(Right) William R.M.
-Haxworth’s sketches depict the harsh and cramped conditions at the POW camps.
-W R M Haxworth Collection, courtesy of National Archives of Singapore.</div>
+Haxworth’s sketches depict the harsh and cramped conditions at the POW camps. <i>W R M Haxworth Collection, courtesy of National Archives of Singapore.</i></div>

 #### **Legacies of War and Occupation**